Open Your Own Online Shop

 Once your shop is fairly well established, you will want to inform the world of your shop's arrival on the scene.
 There is always the option of paid advertising.
 But you can also use cost-free means to make your shop known.
 These include:

-- Offering free gifts or drawings for free gifts
+4. On your blog or in your shop, offering free gifts or drawings for free gifts

-- Entering contests at your company
+7. Entering contests at your company and on other sites

 Marketing With Your E-mail Signature